-There were three current national pension issues - McCloud Judgement, Guaranteed Minimum Pension (GMP) Equalisation and Goodwin ruling in the year ended 31 March 2022.
-Allowance has been made for potential McCloud 'underpin' liability and full pension increase to be paid on GMPs in the 2021/22 account.
+There were three current national pension issues - McCloud Judgement, Guaranteed Minimum Pension (GMP) Equalisation and Goodwin ruling in the year ended 31 March 2023.
+Allowance has been made for potential McCloud 'underpin' liability and full pension increase to be paid on GMPs in the 2022/23 accounts.

 In June 2020 an Employment Tribunal ruled, in relation to the Teachers Pension Scheme, that provisions for survivor's benefits of a female member in an opposite gender marriage are less favourable than for a female in a same gender marriage or civil partnership, and that treatment amounts to direct discrimination on grounds of sexual orientation.
-The chief secretary to the Treasury announced in a written ministerial statement on 20 July 2020 that he believed that changes would be required to other public service pension schemes with similar arrangements.
-These changes are yet to be reflected in the Local Government Pension scheme regulations, nor allowance for this ruling in the 2021/22 account.
+The Chief Secretary to the Treasury announced in a written ministerial statement on 20 July 2020 that he believed that changes would be required to other public service pension schemes with similar arrangements.
+These changes are yet to be reflected in the Local Government Pension scheme regulations, nor allowance for this ruling in the 2022/23 accounts.
 However, this impact is expected to be very low base on the Combined Authority's membership profile.